-Dr Sklar’s research was based on a 54-year-old patient who contracted Vertigo when he was diagnosed with Chronic Myelogenous leukaemia, and Gleevec® (imatinib) was administered to him.
+Dr. Sklar’s research was based on a 54-year-old patient who contracted Vertigo when he was diagnosed with Chronic Myelogenous Leukemia, and Gleevec® (imatinib) was administered to him.
 He was able to achieve instant, enhanced and enduring respite from vertigo signs after one chiropractic session.

 Apart from the strains of vertigo, the nervousness and trauma triggered by vertigo have the ability to create muscular stiffness in the neck and the shoulder.
 Chiropractors can address this stiffness and ensure the spine of the patient receives strength.
 Chiropractic care has been identified as the provider of relief for ailments such as vertigo, muscular and skeletal ache.
 It has also proved itself to reduce the symptoms of chemotherapy-related ailments such as headaches, heartburn, acute hiccups, TMJ syndromes, and sinus pain.

 While chiropractors do not treat cases of cancer, their expertise is needed to make a deep impression in the lives of cancer patients by helping them live a quality life.
 Chiropractors must be creative and do everything humanly possible to find a means to achieve a common goal which is to support the patient who is in dire need of healing as there will always be threatening cases of cancer and the effect of the chemotherapy on the patients.